Classless Inter-Domain Routing: IPv4 CIDR blocks

-In such usage, a network, with one binary digit in the host identifier, is unusable, as such a subnet would provide no available host addresses after this reduction. creates an exception to the "host all ones" and "host all zeros" rules to make networks usable for point-to-point links. addresses (single-host network) must be accessed by explicit routing rules, as there is no address available for a gateway.
+In such usage, a network, with one binary digit in the host identifier, is unusable, as such a subnet would provide no available host addresses after this reduction.
+RFC 3021 creates an exception to the "host all ones" and "host all zeros" rules to make networks usable for point-to-point links. addresses (single-host network) must be accessed by explicit routing rules, as there is no address available for a gateway.